|

 Do not

-hold the rod handle too tightly.
-Imagine that you are holding a
+hold the rod handle too

-little bird in your hand.
-Relax your grip and let the rod nestle in
+Relax your grip and let the rod nestle in your hand supported by

-your hand supported by friction.
-Only squeeze the cork during the
+friction.
+Only squeeze the cork during the 'power snap'.

-suits your casting 'style':
+your casting 'style':

 - thumb on top - can encourage wrist break,

-but
+but good for

-good for distance casts
+distance casts

 - index finger on top - can reduce wrist

-and good for accuracy
+break and good for

 accuracy